emily-clough/fp-flood-nvfi/README.md

 ### Flood history

-This [historic flood map](https://www.data.gov.uk/dataset/76292bec-7d8b-43e8-9c98-02734fd89c81/historic-flood-map1) by EA shows the outlines of the floods they know about.
+This [historic flood map](https://www.data.gov.uk/dataset/76292bec-7d8b-43e8-9c98-02734fd89c81/historic-flood-map1) by EA shows the outlines of the floods EA knows about.
+It is readily available as a shapefile.
 FP would like to know *when* the flood occurred.

+## Next steps

+- [] get all the data!
+    - [x] shapefiles for the designated councils
+    - []  flood risk for surface water downloads
+- [] link flood vulnerability to the underlying lsoa shapefiles
+- [] transform each of the three maps into a google layer